DalekG/Home_Lab/Elastic/setUp.md

     - Adjust network settings and elasticsearch settings
     - Ensure to set `network.host` to `0.0.0.0`
     - Ensure to put the actual IP or hostname of your elasticsearch server.
+- Add these settings to your file:
+    - `xpack.security.enabled: true`
+    - `xpack.fleet.enabled: true`
+    - `xpack.encryptedSavedObjects.encryptionKey: "<your-key-here>"`
+    - `xpack.reporting.encryptionKey: "<your-key-here>"`
+    - `xpack.security.encryptionKey: "<your-key-here>"`
+- To generate your encryption keys you need to run the following command:
+    - sudo /usr/share/kibana/generate-encryption-keys generate
+    - copy the keys and fill them into kibana.yml

 ### Enable and Start Kibana
 - `sudo systemctl daemon-reload`